 In addition to a strong business background, healthcare leaders must be aware of strategic planning, project and inventory management, technological advancements, patient administration, government regulations and policy development.
 In addition to a skilled business background, today’s healthcare professionals must possess the tools and training to foster an ethical work environment.

-The Carlow Healthcare Management Certificate track will prepare you for this challenge by introducing you to the world of management practices, professional standards, finance and ethical leadership.
-By taking coursework in both the School of Management and the School of Nursing, students will be exposed to both the business and healthcare experts in their respective fields.
+The Graduate Certificate in Healthcare Management will prepare you for this challenge by introducing you to the world of management practices, professional standards, finance and ethical leadership.
+By taking coursework in both the College of Leadership and Social Change as well as the College of Health and Wellness, students will be exposed to both the business and healthcare experts in their respective fields.

 - August and January Start Dates

-- Interested students must have a completed Bachelor's Degree with a 3.0 QPA
+- Interested students must have a completed Bachelor's Degree with a 3.0 GPA

 - $4995 tuition* (employer reimbursement encouraged)